dyvenia/site-thescalableway/src/posts/2025/getting-to-your-first-flow-run-prefect-worker-deployment-setup.md

 ]
 ```

-Once dependencies are set, run uv sync.
-This generates a uv.lock file, locking all versions for reproducibility.
-This file, along with your pyproject.toml, is all you need for the build process.
+Once dependencies are set, run `uv sync`.
+This generates a `uv.lock` file, locking all versions for reproducibility.
+This file, along with your `pyproject.toml`, is all you need for the build process.

-The Dockerfile itself is rather straightforward, assuming we need to prepare the uv to install system dependencies to be used inside the container without an additional virtual environment:
+The Dockerfile itself is rather straightforward, assuming we need to prepare the `uv` to install system dependencies to be used inside the container without an additional virtual environment:

 ```bash
 FROM prefecthq/prefect:3.3.7-python3.12